-Animal Motifs: Five of the gods in the first game.
-Shuuchi's a snake, Fuuka a bird, Kagen a bear, and Suiren a fish.
-Utsuho's is hard to pin down, though it's been theorized that he's a frog.note Supporting evidence: his Degraded Boss copy is identified as "Frog Man".
+- Animal Motifs: Five of the gods in the first game.
+Shuuchi's a snake, Fuuka a bird, Kagen a bear, Suiren a fish, and Utsuho a frog.
 It's implied that Takushiki used to be something; he won't say what, but invites you to guess.

 Takushiki: "It's likely you'll figure it out.
 Although, it's just as likely you won't."

 - Best Her to Bed Her: Ichika, who wants a husband who is stronger than she is.
 The only problem is that she's way too strong.
 She does marry in the end, though.

 - Bishōnen: Utsuho and Hiyoshimaru.
 The second game gives us Abyss, as well as Mitsumoto, once his mask comes off.

 - Blow You Away: The Tengu can use wind attacks to transport you to a random part of the dungeon floor.
 The Reppu talisman also utilizes wind power, but it only blows enemies into walls.
 Naturally, Fuuka has these powers as well, since she's the wind goddess.

 - Breakable Weapons: Anything you find can be broken if used too much.
 Luckily, there's the Fukugen talisman to fix up weapons in dungeons, and the Blacksmith's shop outside of dungeons.

 - The Chew Toy: Mitsumoto, who gets on the receiving end of a lot of Izuna's teasing.
 Gen-An, too, no thanks to Izuna's meddling.

 - The Chosen One: In the second game, both Izuna and Shizune are revealed to be the only human beings capable of allowing gods to leave the areas where they are enshrined.